-Verisys successfully completed its ISO 9001:2015 certification in March 2018 and expect to be assessed to renew this certification in 2021.
+Verisys successfully completed its ISO 9001:2015 certification in March 2018 and expects to be assessed to renew this certification in 2021.
 However, this certification doesn’t end at the audit, and systems and performance will continue to improve.

-The ISO 9001:2015 certification included a rigorous onsite evaluation and performance evaluation to ensure deliver of quality services and to employ methods for improvement.
+The ISO 9001:2015 certification included a rigorous onsite evaluation and performance evaluation to ensure delivery of quality services and to employ methods for improvement.
 The scope of products and services certified included credentialing software and background screening.

 Taking compliance frameworks such as ISO 9001:2015 seriously is key to Verisys’ mission of delivering high-quality products and services to our partners and protecting patients, organizational reputation, and managing risk.